Hervey M. Cleckley: Contributors

 part in the development and the revision of this work".
 He also credits his and Thigpen's wives, both called "Louise", as well as the "constant encouragement, generous help, and the major inspiration that have come from Dr. Sydenstricker to the Department of Neuropsychiatry."
 Cleckley also mentions taking inspiration for the structure of his book from a work called The Psychology of Insanity by Bernard Hart, an English physician who also published a case study of a multiple personality.

+Further development

 Based on Cleckley's work, but with fundamental changes, from the 1970s the psychologist Robert D. Hare devised an influential "psychopathy checklist" to assess psychopathy primarily in the criminal justice system.
+The concept of psychopathy evolved substantially with the development of this checklist, and the descriptions of the 15 psychopaths discussed in The Mask of Sanity were thus recently reassessed according to more modern understandings of what psychopathy constitutes.
+The authors note that "the Cleckley psychopaths were often bold and fearless, as well as exploitative, charming, dishonest, self-centered, remorseless, and shallow.
+They exhibited a wide range of criminal behavior, albeit inadequately motivated (i.e., petty and poorly planned), consistent with their poor judgment, and inadequate life plan.
+They were not particularly cruel, callous, or physically aggressive, inconsistent perhaps with current and/or media presentations of the prototypic psychopath."
+Hence, the modern understanding of psychopathy has placed substantially more emphasis on cruelty and physical aggression, compared to what Cleckley envisioned originally.

 Vitamins

-Virgil P. Sydenstricker was a professor of medicine and an internationally recognised specialist in hematology and nutrition.
+Virgil P. Sydenstricker was a professor of medicine and an internationally recognized specialist in hematology and nutrition.
 Articles published with Cleckley were among the first to describe an atypical form of pellagra (now known as "niacin deficiency") which was then endemic in southern states.
 In 1939 and 1941 they published on the use of nicotinic acid (niacin or vitamin B3) as a treatment for abnormal mental states and psychiatric disorders.
 The studies have been erroneously used to justify the use of megavitamin therapy in psychiatric disorders such as schizophrenia.

 Coma shock therapy

 Cleckley practiced the controversial "coma therapy", where psychiatric patients would be repeatedly put into comas over several weeks through overdoses of insulin, metrazol or other drugs.
 In the wake of sometimes fatal complications, Cleckley published in 1939 and 1941 advising on theoretical grounds the prophylactic administration of various vitamins, salts and hormones.
-In 1951, he also co-published case study research suggesting the use of electronarcosis for various conditions, a form of deep sleep therapy initiated by passing electric current through the brain, without causing seizures as in electroconvulsive therapy which he also used.
+In 1951, he also co-published case study research suggesting the use of electronarcosis for various conditions, a form of deep sleep therapy initiated by passing an electric current through the brain, without causing seizures as in electroconvulsive therapy which he also used.